oyindonesia/external-api-docs/source/includes/_fund_acceptance.md

 settlement_type | String | Indicate if a transaction will be settled in realtime/non-realtime
-created | DateTime | The timestamp which indicates the creation time of a payment checkout link updated | DateTime | The timestamp which indicates the latest updated time of a payment checkout link due to status update is_invoice | Boolean | The invoice which indicates the transaction is invoice or not. description | String | The description of the payment checkout/invoice link. expiration | DateTime | The expiration time of the payment checkout/invoice link. email | String | the email address for the payment checkout/invoice link to be sent. paid_amount | BigDecimal | the total amount that a user has paid. settlement_time | DateTime | The timestamp which indicates the time this transaction is updated to account statement.
-If delayed settlement, this will refer to expected date transaction will be updated to account statement. settlement_status | String | SUCCESS If transaction already updated to account statement, WAITING If transaction still in delayed settlement report.
+created | DateTime | The timestamp which indicates the creation time of a payment checkout link updated | DateTime | The timestamp which indicates the latest updated time of a payment checkout link due to status update is_invoice | Boolean | The invoice which indicates the transaction is invoice or not description | String | The description of the payment checkout/invoice link. expiration | DateTime | The expiration time of the payment checkout/invoice link email | String | The email address for the payment checkout/invoice link to be sent paid_amount | BigDecimal | The total amount that a user has paid settlement_time | DateTime | The timestamp indicating when the transaction is updated or expected to be updated to account statement settlement_status | String | Status of the settlement (e.g. success/waiting)

 Additional data on the callback if invoice = true